What is a business acquisition loan?

 Personal Financial Statement

-This form determines your repayment ability and creditworthiness and has all financial information about you, your business, owner equity information, and loan guarantors.
+This determines your repayment ability and creditworthiness.
+It has all financial information about you, your business, owner equity information, and loan guarantors.

 Personal and Business Tax Returns

-When making a business loan application, you will be required to provide records of 3 years of personal tax returns and 3 years of tax returns for the business you are looking to acquire.
+You will be required to provide records of 3 years of personal tax returns, and 3 years of tax returns for the business you are looking to acquire.